 New York City Area, Member since 2004

-She has accompanied malades on six Lourdes Pilgrimages – every other year since investiture in 2004.
+She has accompanied malades on seven Lourdes Pilgrimages – every other year since investiture in 2004.
 She is involved in various Order of Malta activities at the Terence Cardinal Cooke Health Care Center and is Co-chair of the Investiture Dinner Committee.
 In November 2016, Camille made her Promise of Obedience and became a member of the Second Class of the Order.

 Camille has spent more than 30 years in institutional asset management with employers including Brown Brothers Harriman, the Archdiocese of New York and Allianz Global Investors where she was Senior Vice President and global director of training for sales and investment management professionals.